The Top 5 Dogs That Are Good With Kids

-This dog was originally bred to work in the water and their calm personalities have come about as a pleasant side effect.
-They are so nice, in fact, that will not even work as guard dogs.
+This dog was originally bred to work in the water, and their calm personalities have come about as pleasant side effects.
+They are so nice, in fact, that they will not even work as guard dogs.
 They are rarely nervous or timid and will follow their kids anywhere.

 Goldens are rated fourth in The Intelligence of Dogs.
-They are pretty easy to train since they really seem to want to please their owners, and are usually good in agility competitions or working as rescue dogs and guide dogs.
-If you can handle a big dog, but not a giant, this is an excellent choice for the family and for the kids.
+They are pretty easy to train since they really seem to want to please their owners, and they are usually good in agility competitions or working as rescue dogs and guide dogs.
+If you can handle a big dog but not a giant, this is an excellent choice for the family and the kids.

 (You have to be very careful with small kids, though, as this dog may knock them down without even realizing it.)